- Student Experience

 The Open Source Lab partners with IBM to host POWER based servers in order to provide an open platform for innovation to the open source community.
-Current projects embrace open software projects ranging from KVM to OpenStack and open collaboration with OpenPOWER Foundation partners, including Mellanox, Ubuntu and Google, and open source based ISV and distribution partners, such as Chef, Red Hat, SUSE and Ubuntu, who support the latest POWER hardware via production and development (Fedora, OpenSUSE, and Debian) distributions.
+Current projects embrace open software projects ranging from KVM to OpenStack and open collaboration with OpenPOWER Foundation partners, including NVIDIA, Mellanox, Ubuntu and Google, and open source based ISV and distribution partners, such as Chef, Red Hat, SUSE and Ubuntu, who support the latest POWER hardware via production and development (Fedora, CentOS, OpenSUSE, and Debian) distributions.

 Members of the community can use these POWER servers to develop and test open source projects on the Power Architecture platform and in a PowerLinux environment.
-These shared systems are intended for functional development and testing work, but are not ideal for performance testing.
+Developers looking for assistance can go to the Linux on IBM Power Systems Developer portal or IBM Portal for OpenPOWER.

 Two clusters of POWER resources are hosted at the Open Source Lab: